 The apron starts with a basic apron base, and we switch out the canvas straps for beautiful leather straps.
 The brass snaps at the corners allow the straps to be removed from the apron for washing, and the adjustable button closure gives some flexibility and comfort to the leather apron.
 (Which may be necessary to loosen after an amazing meal.)

-Find the full apron DIY at the end of this post!
+Find the full no-sew apron DIY at the end of this post!

 After I finished the apron, I couldn’t wait to try it on my husband, and have a little pre-celebration barbecue.
 I spotted some Dad’s Root Beer at World Market and couldn’t resist adding it to the menu.